The views expressed by the host on this program don't doubt me.

 It's an amazing story, actually.

-Well, but you know you're making an excellent point.
+Well, but you know, you're making an excellent point.

 You put your money where your mouth is time and time and time and time again.

-All they've done is bad mouthed you.
+All they've done is bad-mouthed you.

 And that makes me sick to my stomach, too.

-Uh it was the big lie or something.
+It was the big lie or something.

-They're they're they're the liars.
+They're the liars.

 I just want that straightened out, if anything.